How to Split Text to Columns in Google Sheets (with Examples)

 • Select the data that you want to split.

-As soon as you enter @, Google Sheets will instantly split the text into username and domain name.
+When you enter the At (@) symbol, Google Sheets will instantly split the text into the username and domain name.

 Suppose you have a dataset as shown below: